;

 I. Define the Scope of Work

-The “Define” phase of construction management consists of documenting the work to be performed.
-This is usually done graphically and in writing with plans, specifications, references to codes and standards, and detailed “Scope of Work” documents.
+The “Define” phase of construction management includes documenting the work to be performed.
+This can be done graphically and in writing with plans, specifications and detailed “Scope of Work” documents.
 Getting a clear, specific and detailed project scope is the first step in the construction project management process.

 II.
 Budget

-Estimating and budgeting are stand-alone areas of professional practice which some construction professionals dedicate their entire careers to.
-A good estimate for construction is based on lots of assumptions, including the scope of work.
+The estimating and budgeting process will be discussed in more detail in the next article in this series.
+A good estimate for construction is based on lots of assumptions, most importantly, the scope of work.
 If the scope is a moving target, so will the construction costs.
 Direct costs of construction are usually categorized by Labor, Materials, Equipment and Subcontractors.
-Most good contractors estimate what they think direct construction costs will be, and then add for overhead, profit, other project costs and contingency, to come up with a contract price.
+Most good contractors estimate what they think construction costs will be, and then add for overhead, profit, other project costs and contingency, to come up with a contract price.

-Total construction cost is made up of so many little pieces that it can become incomprehensible without a system for management.
-My company has worked on projects in dispute where the records were maintained so poorly that it was impossible to determine the exact costs of construction.
+Total construction cost is made up of so many little pieces, that it easily becomes incomprehensible without a system for management.
+We have worked on many projects in dispute where the records were maintained so poorly that it was impossible to determine the exact costs of construction.
+Don’t let yourself be the victim of a contractor’s lack of sophistication.

 The importance of managing the budget cannot be understated.
-Before, during and after construction, the construction manager should always know where the project stands relative to the budget.
-During the course of construction you should know exactly what has been paid and the approximate amount remaining to complete the project.
+Before, during and after construction, you should always know where you stand relative to the budget.
+During the course of construction you should know exactly what you have paid and the approximate remaining amount you will pay to complete the project.

 III.
 Schedule

-A schedule can take many forms, including Barr / Gantt charts, or CPM (Critical Path Method) Schedules, but the simplest is a list of activities and when they will be performed.
+A schedule can take many forms, but the simplest is a list of activities and when they will be performed.
+For property maintenance or improvement schedules we like bar charts.
 A competent contractor should be willing to put a schedule in writing.
-The owner should add some contingency time of her own.
-The schedule gives everyone an idea of what will go on and when and will serve as a measuring stick to compare plan to actual progress.
-With this tool, everyone can identify problems early.
+The owner should add some contingency time of her own, but the schedule can give everyone an idea of what will go on and when.
+The schedule should serve as a measuring stick to compare plan to actual progress, and everyone can identify problems early.

 Scheduling is about communication.
-Successful project management requires communication of expectations with everyone involved: owner(s), designers, contractor(s), government agencies, subcontractors, suppliers, and more.
+A successful project requires communication of expectations with everyone involved, including: owner, designers, contractor(s), government agencies, subcontractors, suppliers, and more.
 Each activity in construction is usually pretty simple; the greatest difficulty is often in coordination of so many parties.
-There are often more things to do and coordinate than people can keep organized in their heads.
-Unfortunately, many projects never have a schedule put to paper, or even if they have one at the beginning, it is not used as a management tool throughout construction.
+There are often more things to do and coordinate than people can keep organized in their head.
+Unfortunately, many property maintenance or improvement projects never have a schedule put to paper.

 IV.
 Contract

 A contract is a binding agreement.
-It should be used as a communication tool to make sure that all parties understand and agree exactly what is being bought and sold.
+It should be used as a communication tool to make sure all parties understand and agree exactly what is being bought and sold.
 Like any other powerful tool, it can be dangerous, so be careful.
-Don’t let the excitement of a big project, a smooth talker, or a busy schedule allow you to gloss over the details
+Don’t let the excitement of a big project, a smooth talking contractor, or a busy schedule allow you to gloss over the details.

-A prime construction contract is an agreement between the owner and a contractor.
-A subcontract is an agreement between a prime contractor and some other contractor who will perform all or a portion of the work covered in the prime contract.
-Thus, if an owner contracts directly with a “subcontractor” like a painter, this is not a subcontract; it is a prime contract.
+A prime construction contract is when the contractor has an agreement with the owner.
+A subcontract is when the prime contractor has someone else do all or a portion of the work covered in the prime contract.
+Thus, if you contract directly with a “subcontractor” like a painter, this is not a subcontract; it is a prime contract.
 Prime and subcontractors have different rights and responsibilities.
 Unfortunately, some prime and sub-contractors do not operate professionally.

 • Full contact information for all parties to the agreement, including contractor license information, physical location of all parties, and a description of the property in question.